Quasi-Bayesian Inference for Production Frontiers: Simulations

-To sum up, our methods work well with and are not sensitive to reasonable choices of tuning parameters.
-The subsampling approach has very accurate and stable coverage rates while the ABC approach produces the shortest CIs and most accurate point estimators.
-However, we also want to emphasize that these results do not mean our methods ourperform the existing method in the literature.
-First, the performances of ``DFS" reported here can still be improved.
-Second, the procedure set forth in \cite{DFS10} is based on the intermediate, rather than extreme, quantile estimators.
-This indicates their approach can tolerate more outliers.
-As put by \cite{DFS10}, ``\emph{ It is difficult to imagine one procedure being preferable in all contexts.
-Hence, a sensible practise is not to restrict the frontier analysis to one procedure \ldots.}" We view our approaches as alternatives to the existing inference procedures in the literature.
-Our simulation study shows the performances of our approaches are satisfying.
+To sum up, the quasi-Bayesian method works well and is not sensitive to reasonable choices of tuning parameters.
+However, we also want to emphasize that these results do not mean our method outperforms the existing methods in the literature in all respects.
+First, the performance of other three existing estimators can still be improved.
+Second, the three existing methods are based on the intermediate, rather than extreme, quantile estimations.
+Therefore, they can tolerate more outliers.
+As put by \cite{DFS10}, \textquotedblleft \emph{ It is difficult to imagine one procedure being preferable in all contexts.
+Hence, a sensible practice is not to restrict the frontier analysis to one procedure \ldots.}" We view our quasi-Bayesian method as an alternative to the existing inference procedures in the literature.
+The simulation study above shows our method has a better control of size in finite samples with small or moderate sample sizes.